cevo-public/POUMM-GWAS/README.md

 Rscript get_atomm_pathogen_genotypes.R
 ```
 * Format phenotype data into required tabular format
 * Run program as in demo.m, testing only marginal effects on the host side

+I didn't continue this analysis since I got access to the data used in the ATOMM study to run our method on.
+Anyways I was having trouble getting the awk-based replacement to work to transform the host genotypes. -->

 ## Apply method to GWAS for A. thaliana genetic determinants of QDR against X. arboricola